Salah similar to Suarez, says Liverpool captain Henderson | Goal.com

 Salah similar to Suarez, says Liverpool captain Henderson

-Mohamed Salah has the same ‘very strong mentality’ to Luis Suarez, says Liverpool captain Jordan Henderson.
+Mohamed Salah has the same ‘very strong mentality’ like Luis Suarez, says Liverpool captain Jordan Henderson.

 The England midfielder previously played with the Uruguayan star before he left for Barcelona and, currently, is on the same side as the Egypt forward who has been a hit since swapping Roma for Anfield outfit last season.